 Our work has directly benefited more than 200 square miles of coral reef habitat at 20 sites.
 Partnership efforts have provided training and technical assistance for nearly 500 individuals, developed 10 new management plans to improve coral health and supported 14 organizations directly and through regional networks.

 - Built Maui Nui’s first community network with partners, organizing six community groups into the Maui Nui Makai Network to manage over 20 square miles of important marine habitat.
-The Partnership facilitated semi-annual Network meetings, resulting in a governance framework, strategic plan, intellectual property rights agreement, fiscal sustainability, how-to-guide for community-based planning, website to broaden outreach and community engagement, and increased capacity for effective co-management with the State.
+The Partnership facilitated semi-annual Network meetings, resulting in a governance framework, strategic plan, intellectual property rights agreement, fiscal sustainability, opens in a new windowhow-to-guide for community-based planningopens PDF file , website to broaden outreach and community engagement, and increased capacity for effective co-management with the State.

 - Developed 10 site-based conservation action plans (CAPs) in partnership with the State Department of Land and Natural Resources (DLNR) for existing marine life conservation districts (MLCDs) and community areas that harbor beloved reefs where people live and work.
 The plans identify conservation actions and traditional Hawaiian practices that can be taken to address threats to coral reefs.
 Many of the plans are being actively implemented to improve reef habitat.

 - Completed reef and reef fish baseline monitoring at seven Maui sites and established the most comprehensive baseline in west Hawai‘i.
 When scientists reported that one West Maui community site had no fish of reproductive size, the community developed an administrative rules proposal to rebuild fish stocks.

 - Developed a sustainable finance plan in collaboration with the State of Hawai‘i’s Division of Aquatic Resources (DAR) for the Molokini Shoal MLCD.
 The plan is being used by DAR to seek more secure funding for this and other State marine protected areas.